Last update: 08.12.2019

 8. Choose your device carefully

-9. Think twice before giving out your NI number
+9. Think twice before giving out your NI (National Insurance) number

-There are always occasions when you will be asked to give your National Insurance number.
+There are always occasions when you are asked to give your NI number.
 But think carefully before you do and avoid sharing these details unless a financial services organization, NHS service, employer or other “legitimate” entity is requesting them.

-For identity theft to be successful, the NI number must be present.
+For many types of identity theft to be successful, the NI number must be present.
 The more organizations have your number, the less secure it becomes.

 10. Make your browser use HTTPS

-Use an extension to force your browser to opt for an HTTPS secure webpage when you use wifi.
-Try HTTPS Everywhere or Google other similar services to find one that you like.
+Use an extension to force your browser to always opt for an HTTPS webpage instead of HTTP.
+Try the HTTPS Everywhere addon or Google other similar services to find one that you like.